MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-Team.md

 ```

 ## DESCRIPTION
 Creates a new team with user specified settings, and returns a Group object with a GroupID property.
-Note that Templates are not yet supported in our 1.0 PowerShell release.

 ## EXAMPLES